s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 133444, and 150000 solar luminosities (20,000 models).

-The output model parameters of expansion velocity and gas mass-loss rate are scaled using the relations from `Elitzur & Ivezic 2001`_.
+The output model parameters of expansion velocity and gas mass-loss rate are scaled using the relations from `Elitzur & Ivezić 2001`_.
 The model flux is scaled using the brightness and distance to the sun, and scaling for the luminositiy which is already in solar luminosities.